vdevhub/meet/README.md

 ## User Stories
 1. As a user, I should be able to filter events by city so that I can see a list of events taking place in that city.
 2. As a user, I should be able to show/hide event details so that I can read more about an event or close the detail when finished reading and increase or reduce the information on the screen as needed.
-3. As a user, I should be able to specify number of events so that I can get a shorter/longer list of events displayed for convenient searching.
+3. As a user, I should be able to specify the number of events so that I can get a shorter/longer list of events displayed for convenient searching.
 4. As a user, I should be able to use the app when offline so that I can browse events regardless of my current connection.
-5. As a user, I should be able to add an app shortcut to the home screen so that I have an easy and quick access to the app.
+5. As a user, I should be able to add an app shortcut to the home screen so that I have easy and quick access to the app.
 6. As a user, I should be able to display charts visualizing event details so that I can see how many events are taking place in a city and their popularity easily to help me make a decision.

+## Using Serverless Functions
+- In this app, serverless functions (aka FaaS) are used to handle the authorization process for accessing calendar events through Google Calendar API.
+- An AWS Lambda-hosted serverless function makes sure an authorization token is correctly obtained given that the accessing user logs in to their Google account and provides consent to grant access.
+- As a result, the application renders events in the UI.
+- All users of the application have to be authorized to display events and work with the app in general.
+- As building a dedicated API (full backend) for this single process wouldn't be efficient, the serverless approach has been evaluated as the most suitable, cost-effective, and fastest.

 ## Scenarios
 ### Scenario 1.1
-When user hasn’t searched for a city, show upcoming events from all cities.
+When a user hasn’t searched for a city, show upcoming events from all cities.
 - Given a user hasn’t searched for a city;
 - When the user opens the app;
 - Then the user should see a list of upcoming events.